BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 Click `Save` and the `Dashboard` and its query results should show up!

 You can now also add this `Dashboard` to other `Workspaces` across the project.

+#### Elastic Search Dashboard

+In the create dashboard form, you can select a elastic serach view from the view drop down.
+And then use an elastic search query targeting that view to populate your dashboard.
+It will work same as the sparql dashboard, except for the query and the view.

 #### Updating a Dashboard